 The Great Barrier Reef Marine Park Authority (GBRMPA) issues permits and provides advice to researchers regarding the type of permits that are required depending on the nature and impact of their research.

-If your work falls under the limited impact category of research and you provide a letter stating this from your Accredited Institution, an "As of Right" (AoR) research permit may be authorised.
-Professor Maria Byrne is legally accredited to issue these permits.
+If your work is classified as “Limited Impact” and you provide an "As of Right" (AoR) letter stating this from your Accredited Institution, a research permit may be authorised.
+Professor Maria Byrne of the University of Sydney is legally accredited to issue these permits.

-The island itself is a National Park and a separate permit is required for work on the rubble cay; this includes any land (island) based research (above the high tide mark).
+One Tree Island itself is a National Park and a separate permit is required for work on the rubble cay; this includes any land-based research (above the high tide mark).

-If you need a permit for LAND-BASED RESEARCH please apply to the Queensland Department of National Parks, Recreation, Sport and Racing (DNPRSR) at least 40 days in advance of your intended research activity:
+For permits to conduct land-based research on One Tree Island please apply to the Queensland Department of National Parks, Recreation, Sport and Racing at least 40 days in advance of your intended research activity: